rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

             ( a')
             ( a)
             ( a')
-            ( arrow-map-equiv-iso-representable A is-segal-A a a' ψ) ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ)) ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ)) ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( comp-is-segal
+            ( arr-map-fiberwise-equiv A is-segal-A a a' ψ) ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ)) ( map-fiberwise-equiv A is-segal-A a a' ψ a'
+            ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ)) ( map-fiberwise-equiv A is-segal-A a a' ψ a'
+            ( comp-is-segal
                 ( A)
                 ( is-segal-A)
                 ( a)
                 ( a')
                 ( a')
-                ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ) ( id-hom A a')))
+                ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ) ( id-hom A a')))
-        ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( ( inv-map-equiv-iso-representable A is-segal-A a a' ψ a') ( id-hom A a')))
+        ( map-fiberwise-equiv A is-segal-A a a' ψ a'
+            ( ( inv-map-fiberwise-equiv A is-segal-A a a' ψ a') ( id-hom A a')))
         ( id-hom A a')
         ( rev
             ( hom A a' a')
-            ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ)) ( comp-is-segal
+            ( map-fiberwise-equiv A is-segal-A a a' ψ a' ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ)) ( comp-is-segal
                 ( A)
                 ( is-segal-A)
                 ( a')
                 ( a)
                 ( a')
-                ( arrow-map-equiv-iso-representable A is-segal-A a a' ψ) ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ)) ( eq-map-equiv-iso-comp-arr-inv-map-map-equiv-iso-arrow-inv-map2
+                ( arr-map-fiberwise-equiv A is-segal-A a a' ψ) ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ)) ( eq-compute-precomposition-evid-map-fiberwise-equiv
                 ( A)
                 ( is-segal-A)
                 ( a)